mattpiccolella/jQueryTalk/README.md

 ![JS Console](https://dl.dropboxusercontent.com/s/91l4s20ycafliqp/JavaScript%20console.png)

 The console is very important to JavaScript development, and is very useful for debugging.
+To open the console in Google Chrome, click the menu at the top right hand corner of the screen, click `More tools` at the bottom of the menu, and then click `JavaScript Console`.
+The process should be similar in other browsers.

 <a id="variables"></a>
 ### 1.1 Variables